MasuRii/AIstudioProxyAPI-EN/README.md

 This is a Python-based proxy server that converts Google AI Studio's web interface into an OpenAI-compatible API.
 Through Camoufox (anti-fingerprinting Firefox) and Playwright automation, it provides stable API access

+This fork is the primary English version of the original project.

 This project is generously sponsored by ZMTO.
 Visit their website: [https://zmto.com/](https://zmto.com/)

 This project is generously sponsored by ZMTO with server support.
 Visit their website: [https://zmto.com/](https://zmto.com/)